rmoehn/pomdp2json/README.md

     $ cat build.sh  # See that it's small and benign.
     $ ./build.sh

-Let me know if it doesn't work for you!
+You might need to install development tools like gcc before you can compile.
+Let me know if you have any difficulties.

 Usage